Femoral Artery In-Stent Restenosis - FAIR

 Note that the lesion length in this trial was intermediate (median 82 mm), and thus, the efficacy of DCBs in longer lesion lengths remains unclear.
 Further longer-term follow-up data are awaited.

 Krankenberg H, Tübler T, Ingwersen M, et al. Drug-Coated Balloon Versus Standard Balloon for Superficial Femoral Artery In-Stent Restenosis: The Randomized Femoral Artery In-Stent Restenosis (FAIR) Trial.
 Circulation 2015;132:2230-6.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Vascular Medicine, Aortic Surgery, Interventions and Imaging, Interventions and Vascular Medicine, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Interventions and Imaging, Interventions and Vascular Medicine, Echocardiography/Ultrasound

 Keywords: Angioplasty, Balloon, Angioplasty, Balloon, Coronary, Atherectomy, Brachytherapy, Constriction, Pathologic, Paclitaxel, Peripheral Arterial Disease, Stents, Thrombosis, Ultrasonography, Interventional